John Peace: Career

 Peace joined GUS plc after leaving Sandhurst, rising to group chief executive.
 He held this position from 2000 to 2006.
 He was Chairman of Experian plc from 2006 to 2014.

 Peace is chairman of Standard Chartered Bank and non-executive chairman of Burberry Group plc since June 2002.

 Since February 2016, he has been independent chair of Sub-national Transport Body Midlands Connect, which was set up in 2014 to produce a long-term transport strategy for the Midlands region.
 In June 2016, he was appointed chair of the Midlands Engine, which was set up by the government to raise productivity and economic growth in the Midlands region, and of which Midlands Connect is the transport arm.

 Since 2017, he has been Chancellor of Nottingham Trent University.

 Other positions

 Peace became Lord Lieutenant of Nottinghamshire from 21 July 2012.
-He was knighted in 2011 for services to business and the voluntary sector.
+He was knighted in 2011 for services to business and the voluntary sector and appointed Commander of the Royal Victorian Order (CVO) in the 2023 Birthday Honours for services as lord lieutenant.